gjackshow/dfs_selections/README.md

 ## Features

 - Data scraping and modeling of NFL player projections from 4 sources
-- Remove or "force" include players that you believe are incorrectly projected
+- Remove or "force include" players in case of injury or what your gut is telling you
 - Data-driven roster optimization and ranking
+- Outputs hundreds of eligible rosters for even the largest multi-entry games
+- Choose how your rosters are ranked, e.g. high-risk and high-reward, or choose the "chalk" for 50/50 matchups
 - Automated settings for NFL Classic contests on Draft Kings and Yahoo
-- See your roster in the "Projections" vs "Salary" space against all other eligible players
+- See your rosters in the "Projections" vs "Salary" space relative to other eligible players
-- Understand your exposure in multi-entry contests through visualization
+- Understand your exposure to individual players in multi-entry contests through visualization
 - Track your account performance over its history

 Get ready to up your Daily Fantasy Sports game and make informed decisions with our cutting-edge roster optimization tool.